Over the past year or so I have come to learn that I have a never-ending line of postural dysfunctions that need correcting.

 4. Glute Exercise: Unilateral Pillow Squeeze

-I love corrective exercises that take little or no effort as they are perfect for times when you are watching TV or even listening to an audiobook.
+I love corrective exercises that take little effort as they are perfect for times when you are watching TV or even listening to an audiobook.

-The unilateral pillow squeeze is one such exercise.
+The unilateral pillow squeeze is one of these exercises.

-What is crucial, however, is that you are conscious whether your weak glute is working during these exercises and the work isn’t being done by another muscle.
+What is crucial, however, is that you are conscious that your weak glute is working during these exercises and the work isn’t being done by another muscle.

 Paying attention to the weak glute and being present is vital.